input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

     runhaskell Setup.hs configure --enable-tests

-Optionally, profiling can be enabled to track down performance issues using a couple more flags:

-    runhaskell Setup.hs configure --enable-tests --enable-library-profiling --enable-profiling

 A repl can be opened with:

     runhaskell Setup.hs repl everything

 And `ghcid` can monitor code for type errors as you edit it using:

-    ghcid -c "runhaskell Setup.hs repl everything
+    ghcid -c "runhaskell Setup.hs repl everything"

+Note that repl can also target any executable or test.

 ### Running Tests during development